Asiana Treks and Tours

 Weather Conditions of Annapurna Circuit Trekking:

-Our destination experiences four distinct seasons – summer, spring, autumn, and winter.
-Summer, also known as the rainy season, is characterized by frequent rainfall and muddy terrain, which can affect certain outdoor activities.
-On the other hand, spring brings low rain, clear skies, and vibrant nature with blooming flowers.
-Prepare for harsh weather and extremely low temperatures in winter, making the trek more challenging.
-However, the sight of the snow-covered trail will be rewarding.
-These weather patterns can help you plan your activities and pack according to your wishes.
+Our destination experiences four distinct seasons: summer, spring, autumn, and winter.
+Summer, also known as the rainy season, is characterised by frequent rainfall and muddy terrain, which can affect certain outdoor activities.
+On the other hand, spring brings low rain, clear skies, and a vibrant natural landscape with blooming flowers.
+Prepare for harsh weather and extremely low temperatures in winter, as this can make the trek even more challenging.
+However, the sight of the snow-covered trail will be well worth it.
+These weather patterns can help you plan your activities and pack accordingly.

 Entry Permit and Requirement:

 To visit Nepal, you need a valid passport and a visa.
-You can quickly get an arrival visa at entry points or Kathmandu's Tribhuvan International Airport.
-However, some people need a permit before they come, so it's good to check with the nearest Nepalese embassy.
+You can obtain an arrival visa quickly at entry points or Kathmandu's Tribhuvan International Airport.
+However, some people require a permit before arriving, so it's advisable to check with the nearest Nepalese embassy.

 Some nationalities that don't get visas from immigration entry points in Nepal are Nigeria, Iraq, Ghana, Afghanistan, Swaziland, Zimbabwe, Somalia, Palestine, and Ethiopia.